-This is how PDK works: PDK is essentially two gearboxes in one, thus requiring two clutches.
+This is how it works.
+PDK is essentially two gearboxes in one and thus requires two clutches.
 This double clutch arrangement provides an alternating, non-positive connection between the two half gearboxes and the engine by means of two separate input shafts.
-The flow of power from the engine is transmitted through one half gearbox and one clutch at a time, while the next gear is preselected in the second half gearbox.
 During a gear change, therefore, one clutch simply opens and the other closes at the same time, enabling gear changes to take place within milliseconds.
 Highly responsive and especially sporty – just as you would expect of the 911 GT3.